-Thus covering for Appointee Ninfo is standard practice for Judge Sotomayor and her Council colleagues.
-In the 12-year period 1oct96-30sep8, they have denied 100% of all petitions for review of dismissed misconduct complaints, as the official statistics show.
-25 The egregiousness of the complained-about conduct was no bar for her participation in such systematic denial: After having 'heard' it in DeLano, Judge Sotomayor 'heard' again in the complaint from the mouth of Judge Ninfo himself, as recorded in the transcript of the evidentiary hearing on March 1, 2005, how he, over my outraged objections, repeatedly allowed Mr. Beyma, the partner in the same firm as his, and Mr. Werner, the frequent insider in his court, to signal answers with their arms to their client, Mr. DeLano, as he was on the stand responding under oath to my examination!
-26 Will she defend at the hearings his or her conduct, which showed contempt for due process and an Act of Congress27 and no "empathy" for the complainants left at the mercy of complained-against judges?
+Thus covering for Appointee Ninfo is routine for Judge Sotomayor and her Council colleagues.
+In the 12-year period 10ct96-30sep8, they have denied 100% of petitions for review of systematically dismissed misconduct complaints against judges, as the statistics show.
+The egre giousness of the misconduct was no bar for her participation in such parallel systematic denial: After having 'heard' it in DeLano, Judge Sotomayor 'heard' again in the complaint from the mouth of Judge Ninfo himself, as recorded in the transcript of the evidentiary hearing on March 1, 2005, how he, over my outraged objections, repeatedly allowed Mr. Beyma, the partner in the same firm as his, and Mr. Werner, the frequent insider in his court, to signal answers with their arms to their client, Mr. DeLano, as he was on the stand responding under oath to my examination!
+Will she defend at the hearings his or her conduct, which showed contempt for due process and an Act of Congress and no "empathy" for the complainants left at the mercy of complained-against judges?
 Why does she hold judges unaccountable: Judges Above the Law?

 So she holds herself.
 Just as she let the DeLanos disregard their duty to disclose their financial affairs, Judge Sotomayor has failed to perform her duty under the Questionnaire to "Provide a complete, current financial net worth statement which itemizes in detail all assets [and] all liabilities".
 This results from her own answers to your Committee and publicly available documents.
-Based thereon, a table with links to those sources shows that from January 1988 to May 2009, she earned at least \$3,773,824 plus took out loans worth at least \$381,775.
+Based thereon, a Table with links to those sources shows that from January 1988 to May 2009, she earned at least \$3,773,824 plus took out loans worth at least \$381,775.
 Yet, the total of \$4,155,599 minus taxes and the cost of her reportedly modest living cannot by any means be accounted for by assets worth only \$543,903, excluding capital appreciation.
 Unlike a discussion of her judicial philosophy, which turns on a matter of opinion, her handling of her and her colleagues' money is a matter of fact that concerns two qualifications which all agree are indispensable for confirmation: her integrity and impartiality.
-Public outrage at the President's nomination of tax evaders Tim Geithner, Tom Daschel, and Nancy Killefer attests to that.
+The public outrage at the President's nomination of tax evaders Tim Geithner, Tom Daschle, and Nancy Killefer attests to that.

-Therefore, I respectfully request that your Committee 1) ascertain why Judge Sotomayor withheld from you DeLano as well as any other requested cases; 2) conduct a Follow the money! investigation of her financial affairs as well as of the DeLanos' concealed assets and of the parties to Pfuntner31 in order to expose the bankruptcy fraud scheme32; 3) investigate the impossible coincidence that on several occasions my four email accounts stopped receiving emails a day after I widely emailed articles with evidence of CA2's scheme cover-up33; and 4) invite me to be heard at the hearings on Judge Sotomayor's confirmation so that I may provide a firsthand account of her participation in the cover-up and its reflection on her integrity and impartiality34.
+Therefore, I respectfully request that your Committee 1) ascertain why Judge Sotomayor failed to disclose to it DeLano as well as any other requested cases; 2) conduct a Follow the money! investigation of her financial affairs as well as of the DeLanos' concealed assets and of parties to Pfuntner to expose the bankruptcy fraud scheme; 3) investigate the impossible coincidence that on several occasions my four email accounts stopped receiving emails a day after I widely emailed articles with evidence of CA2's scheme cover-up; and 4) invite me to be heard at the hearings on Judge Sotomayor's confirmation so that I may provide a firsthand account of her participation in the cover-up and its reflection on her integrity and impartiality.

-To Follow the money! to a judicially run bankruptcy fraud scheme before journalists do and determine how much it aggravates the misery of millions of debtors and creditors are worthy tasks for a principled national politician who wants to become the Sam Ervin of our generation.
+To Follow the money! to a judicially run bankruptcy fraud scheme before journalists do and to determine how much it aggravates the misery of millions of debtors and creditors are worthy tasks for a principled politician who wants to become today's Sen. Sam Ervin of Watergate fame.